avstudio1/box.money/README.md

 > *“He who builds faithfully at the node, builds the system.”*
 > *“Perfectly imperfect, imperfectly perfect.”*
 > *“The system remembers.
 The system responds.”*
+> *“Do not let your left hand know what your right hand is doing.”* — Matthew 6:3

 ---